How to Track Laptop Location on Windows (Last-Known Location Explained)

 4) Govern

-Real-world use cases
+Real-world business use cases

-1) Lost or stolen laptop workflow
+4) Lost or stolen laptop review

-• VPN impact: may show the VPN exit city instead of the device’s true city.
+• VPN impact: may show the VPN exit city instead of the device’s true city

-• Shared networks: hotspots and coworking Wi-Fi can reduce precision.
+• Shared networks: hotspots and coworking Wi-Fi can reduce precision

 Example dashboard with sample data.